tomSlinger/football-performance-tracker/README.md

 - delete a game
 - view all games
 - link up update and delete functionality from get responses on view all games page & home page
+- rewrite view index.php, need to fix layout and conditional layouts for invalid ID's